Sarah Veatch: Awards and honors

 In 2012, Veatch won a Sloan Research Fellowship.
 In 2014, she was awarded the Margaret Oakley Dayhoff Award "for her substantial contributions to the field of membrane physical chemistry as it translates into biological systems."

 She was named a Fellow of the American Physical Society in 2023, "for foundational work in understanding the miscibility phase transition and associated critical phenomena in membranes, and for rigorously applying these physical concepts to biological processes".

+Veatch won the 2025 Tom Thompson Award from the Membrane Structure and Function Subgroup of the Biophysical Society for her "contributions to the understanding of membrane structure and cell signaling".

+In 2026, she was honored with the Agnes Pockels Award in Lipids and Membrane Biophysics from the Biophysical Society.